edcs/mondo-app/readme.md

 March 2016 [POD Point](https://pod-point.com) Academy on the subject of 'Where Are All The Servers?' which was a discussion session about the cloud, APIs and DevOps.

+If you're a Mondo customer and you'd like to have a look at this app, you can check it out here: http://mondo-app.herokuapp.com/

 ## Installation

 You can either download the zip or clone the repository using the git command line application, like so: